CrimsonAS/qmlbench/README.md

 # shells

-qmlbench provides a number of "shells", which are the contaners for the benchmarking logic.
+qmlbench provides a number of "shells", which are the containers for the benchmarking logic.
 Different shells work in different ways, and might measure different things.